On the Consistency of Ordinal Regression Methods: Consistency results

+{\bfseries Least absolute deviation}.
 We will now prove consistency of the least absolute deviation (LAD) surrogate.
 Consistency of this surrogate was already proven for the case $k=3$ by~\citet{Ramaswamy2012}.
 For completeness, we provide here an alternative proof for an arbitrary number of classes.

 \begin{theorem} The least absolute deviation surrogate is consistent. \end{theorem}

 \begin{proof} Recall that for $y \in \mathcal{Y}, \alpha \in \mathcal{S}$, the LAD surrogate is given by

 The pointwise surrogate risk is then given by